A History of Island Gardening

 Of course, the fact that we live on an island has a lot to do with it.
 Travel to and from overseas is inevitable, and with our explorers return curiosities, plants, insects, birds, animals, food, medicine and science, as well as fragments of borrowed culture, another word or phrase to add to the pot.
 Such is our education, cultural and horticultural evolution, pre-internet explosion.
 Now explorers can venture further than ever before, no need for walking boots and compasses when you have Pinterest and Amazon home delivery.

 Time and the weather waits for no man.

 The winter months in the UK can be rather miserable to put it mildly.
-The view from the kitchen window has been cold, drizzly and grey.
-Where once grew an abundance of leafy green vedge, now lay sodden uninviting rows of muddy earth with the remains of pigeon fodder that were once intended to be Christmas sprouts and spring cabbage.
-I knew that this was not the sight I wanted to look upon same time next year, something has to change.
+The view from the kitchen window has been one of a cold, drizzly and grey expression.
+Where once grew an abundance of leafy green vedge, now lay sodden uninviting rows of muddy earth with the remains of the Christmas sprouts and spring cabbages, now peppered with holes, becoming sweet pigeon fodder.
+This is not the sight I want to look upon next winter, something has to change.
+Sorry pigeons.